 - i) Ensure all residual LPG has been removed from the tank prior to purging.
-Open the fixed liquid level gauge to ensure there is no pressure in the tank. - ii) Remove the four screws that secure the contents gauge and remove the contents gauge. - iii) Invert the fuel tank to allow the LPG vapour to drain from the tank. - iv) With the tank still inverted, purge the tank with an inert gas such as nitrogen or helium to ensure there is no LPG vapour in the tank. - v) Return the tank to the upright direction and install the contents gauge, ensuring the seal is in place and is serviceable. - vi) Close the fixed liquid level gauge and fill the tank with the inert gas (Do not exceed 50PSI). - vii) Open the fixed liquid level gauge to return the tank to atmospheric pressure before work is started.
-Section 4 - Fuel System
+Open the fixed liquid level gauge to ensure there is no pressure in the tank. - ii) Remove the four screws that secure the contents gauge and remove the contents gauge. - Invert the fuel tank to allow the LPG vapour to drain from the tank. iii) - With the tank still inverted, purge the tank with an inert gas such as nitrogen or helium to ensure there is iv) no LPG vapour in the tank. - Return the tank to the upright direction and install the contents gauge, ensuring the seal is in place and is V) serviceable. - Close the fixed liquid level gauge and fill the tank with the inert gas (Do not exceed 50PSI). vi) - Open the fixed liquid level gauge to return the tank to atmospheric pressure before work is started. vii)